 Joseph Karl Grant joined the FAMU College of Law faculty in 2013.
-Professor Grant teaches Property I and II, Business Organizations, and Estates & Trusts at the FAMU College of Law.
+Professor Grant teaches Property I and II, Business Organizations, Wills & Estates, and Trust Administration at the FAMU College of Law.
+Professor Grant has also taught seminars on Corporate Social Justice and Reconstruction and the Law.
 Professor Grant received his J.D. from Duke University School of Law (1998), and A.B. from Brown University (1995).
 He spent his junior year of college at the University of London, Queen Mary & Westfield College.
 After law school, Professor Grant returned to his hometown of Cleveland, Ohio, where he practiced in the Corporate and Securities, and the Labor and Employment law practice groups at Squire, Sanders & Dempsey, LLP, and in the Corporate and Securities practice group at Thompson, Hine & Flory, LLP.
 After leaving large law firm practice, and prior to his entry in the legal academy, Professor Grant founded and managed The Grant Law Firm, LLC in Cleveland, Ohio.
 Professor Grant has served on the faculties at several law schools, including West Virginia University College of Law (2004-2005), Appalachian School of Law (2005-2008), Capital University School of Law (2008-2013), and the University of Oregon School of Law (Fall 2011).

 Professor Grant has completed a certification program and extensive training in mediation and alternative dispute resolution.
 Finally, since 2008, Professor Grant has served the community as a pro-bono mediator for the Equal Employment Opportunity Commission (“EEOC”), Northern Ohio District Office, mediating numerous race, Americans with Disabilities Act (“ADA”), age, gender, religion, and national origin claims.